Edit

 X++ interfaces

 An interface specifies a set of public instance methods.
-An interface defines and enforces similarities between unrelated classes without having to derive one class from the other.
+An interface defines and enforces similarities between unrelated classes without requiring one class to derive from the other.

-1. In Server Explorer, right-click the project, and then click Add.
+1. In Server Explorer, right-click the project, and then select Add.

 2. In the New Item dialog box, select Interface, and then enter a name for the interface.

-When you add the implements keyword on a class declaration, the class must declare and define the methods that are specified by the interface.
+When you add the implements keyword on a class declaration, the class must declare and define the methods that the interface specifies.
 A class declaration can implement multiple interfaces.
 List the interfaces after the single occurrence of the implements keyword, and separate the interface names by using commas.

-All interface methods that a class implements must be explicitly declared as public.
-A class that implements an interface must also be declared as public.
-An interface can extend another interface by using the extends keyword, however, an interface can't extend more than one interface.
+You must explicitly declare all interface methods that a class implements as public.
+You must also declare a class that implements an interface as public.
+An interface can extend another interface by using the extends keyword.
+However, an interface can't extend more than one interface.

 Interface example